Katt Williams: Stand-up comedy

 Williams started performing comedy in the Avondale neighborhood of Cincinnati.
 He honed his comic delivery by performing his routine in clubs around the country and had become an established comic by 1999, appearing at the likes of The Improv, The Comedy Club, The Ice House, and Hollywood Park Casino.
 Most notably, he appeared on BET's ComicView as Katt "N da Hatt" Williams.
-It was later confirmed by Williams that Dr. Seuss sued Williams because of the Katt "n da hatt."

 Williams starred in his first comedy special, Let a Playa Play, in 2006.
 His first HBO stand-up special came in 2006 with The Pimp Chronicles, Pt.
 1. In 2007, he co-wrote and starred as himself in the comedy film Katt Williams: American Hustle.
 The film had critical success and established Williams as a mainstream comedian.
 In 2008, he released his second HBO comedy special, It's Pimpin' Pimpin'.
 Keeping busy releasing comedy DVDs and touring, Williams had a comedy tour that was named the best of 2008 by Billboard.

 After a four-year hiatus, Williams returned to stand-up in 2012 for his third HBO comedy special, Kattpacalypse.
-Later that year, he ended up on jail after an incident at a Seattle bar where he reportedly acted threatening and violent, then resisted arrest.
+Later that year, he ended up in jail after an incident at a Seattle bar where he reportedly acted threatening and violent, then resisted arrest.
 The next day, Williams announced the end of his stand-up comedy career.
 However, three days later, he announced he would not retire.

 Two live performances in November 2012 ended early because of Williams' confrontational behavior.
 A November 1 performance at the Wells Fargo Theatre in Denver ended after he jumped off the stage to confront a heckler.
 Williams' November 16 performance at the Oracle Arena in Oakland ended after he engaged in a profanity-laced confrontation with a heckler, and was assisted off stage by his own security team.